Julio C. Tello: Biography

 Tello was born a "mountain Indian" in an Andean village in Huarochirí Province, Peru; his family spoke Quechua, the most widely spoken indigenous language in the nation.
 He gained a first-class education by persuading the Peruvian government to fund it.
 Tello completed his bachelor's degree in medicine at the National University of San Marcos in Peru in 1909.

 While still a student, Tello studied the practice of trepanation among natives of Huarochirí, and amassed a very large collection of skulls.
 He was also studying early pathologies in the population.
 His collection became the basis for a collection at his university.
 His abilities were recognized early and senior men acted as mentors.

 He was awarded a scholarship by Harvard University, where he learned English and earned his master's degree in anthropology in 1911.
 Next he went to Europe, where he studied archeology in Germany.
 In 1912 he attended the Congress of Americanists in England, a group in which he became prominent in later years.
 It was the beginning of his active international life.

 Tello traveled widely during his career, and regularly invited other scholars to Peru, developing an international network of colleagues.
 Although Tello published a number of papers in his lifetime, they appeared in little-known journals and newspapers, so they were not well known then even to Spanish speakers.
 For some time his findings and theories were not widely known outside Peru, because he did not publish in recognized academic journals.

 He collaborated with his student Rebeca Carrión Cachot, who also succeeded him as director of the National Museum of Anthropology and Archeology.

 Apart from his seminal work on the discovery of the Paracas culture, as well as the Chavin culture, Tello's great contribution to archeology was his idea that pre-Columbian Andean culture emerged and developed in-situ.
 Max Uhle had argued that it was introduced from Mesoamerica.
 Since the late 20th century, Peruvian archeologist Ruth Shady and others have established that Caral-Supe, also known as Norte Chico, is the first civilization in the Americas, arising nearly 5,000 years ago.

 Marriage and family

-In 1912 in England for a Congress of Americanists, Tello met Olive Mabel Chessman, an English woman who was a student at London University.
+In 1912 in England for a Congress of Americanists, Tello met Olive Mabel Cheesman, an English woman who was a student at London University.
 They married that year and returned to Peru, where they had several children together.
 Their eldest daughter died in December 1938.